College of Social and Behavioral Sciences

 He has served as co-chair of the American Counseling Association International Committee and as President of the Association of Humanistic Counseling (AHC, 2018-2019).
+He is on the ACA climate change tasksorce and Chair of the ACES financial investment committee.
 Dr. Stauffer was a Chi Sigma Iota International fellow and was awarded the American Counseling Association’s (ACA) Emerging Leaders Training Grant as well as the US President's Volunteer Service Award.
-He organized and co-chaired the AHC 2019 conference: Counseling in the age of climate change, international collaboration, and cross-cultural action.
-He is AHC Humastic climate response committee and the ACA climate change workgroup.
+Dr. Stauffer also won AHC's Humanistic Leadership Award (2020).
+He organized and co-chaired the AHC 2019 conference: Counseling in the Age of Climate Change, International Collaboration, and Cross-Cultural Action.

 Dr. Stauffer has co-edited several other textbooks in the counseling field: Group Counseling (2019) Counseling and Psychotherapy: Theories and Interventions (2017, in Press); Career Counseling: Foundations, Perspectives, and Applications (2006, 2012), Foundations of Addictions Counseling (2008, 2012, 2016, 2019), Foundations of Couples, Marriage and Family Counseling (2015, 2020), Foundations of Group Counseling (2017), and Human Growth and Development Across the Life Span: Applications for Counselors (2016).